-On October 28, 1999, we issued \$260 million in 4 3⁄4 % convertible subordinated notes due on November 1, 2006.
+On October 28, 1999, we issued \$260 million in $4 \frac{3}{4} \%$ convertible subordinated notes due on November 1, 2006.
 These notes require that we pay interest semi-annually on May 1 and November 1.

 Holders of these notes may convert them into shares of our common stock at any time on or before November 1, 2006, at a conversion price of \$20.72 per share, subject to adjustment in certain events.
 Beginning on November 6, 2002 and ending on October 31, 2003, we may redeem the notes in whole or in part at a redemption price of 102.71% of the principal amount.
 In the subsequent three twelve-month periods, the redemption price declines to 102.04%, 101.36% and 100.68% of principal, respectively.
 The notes are subordinated in right of payment to all of our senior indebtedness, and are subordinated to all liabilities of our subsidiaries.
+The balance of these convertible notes decreased by \$9.3 million as compared to the balance at December 31, 2001.
+During the second quarter of 2002, we extinguished this amount of notes with a corresponding gain of approximately \$1.2 million.

-At March 31, 2002, we had no senior indebtedness and our subsidiaries had \$2.8 million of other liabilities.
-Issuance costs relative to the convertible subordinated notes are included in Other Assets and aggregated approximately \$6.9 million and are being amortized to expense over the life of the notes.
-Accumulated amortization amounted to approximately \$3.9 million at March 31, 2002.
+At June 30, 2002, we had no senior indebtedness and our subsidiaries had \$2.6 million of other liabilities.
+Issuance costs of approximately \$6.9 million relative to the convertible subordinated notes are included in Other Assets and are being amortized to expense over the life of the notes.
+Accumulated amortization amounted to approximately \$4.3 million at June 30, 2002.